ghostery/browser-ios/README.md

 This branch is for mainline development.

-This branch only works with Xcode 10.1 and supports iOS 10, and 11.
+This branch only works with Xcode 10.1 and supports iOS 11 and above.

 This branch is written in Swift 4